lynn/winds-seed/index.md

 Download the patch [here](./winds-seed-english.xdelta) and apply it using [xdelta](http://xdelta.org/).

-To apply it, I suggest you use [xdelta UI](https://www.romhacking.net/utilities/598/), but if you prefer using the command line, try:
+Because you installed the game yourself, your `ws.hdm` has different file creation dates than the one I made the patch from, and you'll get a checksum mismatch error.
+You'll have to run xdelta with the `-n` flag to ignore the checksum:

-    xdelta -d -s ws.hdm winds-seed-english.xdelta ws-en.hdm
+    xdelta -n -d -s ws.hdm winds-seed-english.xdelta ws-en.hdm

 Now you can load `ws-en.hdm` to play the game in English.
 Have fun!